metabase/metabase/docs/enterprise-guide/fonts.md

 ## Customizing the font for individual embedded items

-In addition to the [included fonts](#included-fonts), if you set a custom font for your Metabase, that font will be selectable as the "Instance font" in menus.
+In addition to the [included fonts](#included-fonts), if you set a custom font for your Metabase, that font will be selectable as the "Use instance font" in menus.
 See [Customize embeds](./customize-embeds.md).

 ## Further reading